holinnn/deny/README.md

 await ability.can(ProfilePermissions.delete) # False
 ```

-You can see the full example in [examples/usage.py](https://github.com/holinnn/denied/tree/main/examples/usage.py) (you will need `asyncio` to run it, `pip install asyncio`)
+You can see the full example in [examples/usage.py](https://github.com/holinnn/deny/tree/main/examples/usage.py) (you will need `asyncio` to run it, `pip install asyncio`)

 ## Web frameworks

-Denied can be used with any web framework.
+Deny can be used with any web framework.
 But it comes with some helper functions for [Falcon](https://falcon.readthedocs.io/en/stable/), [Sanic](https://sanic.dev/en/) and [FastAPI](https://fastapi.tiangolo.com/).

 Here is an example for the [Sanic](https://sanic.dev/en/) web framework: